To some, if an article challenges one's beliefs or offends them, it must have been written by a woman. Here's why that matters.

 The study concluded that well-known or famous men receive more offensive and negative messages than their female counterparts, in all but one category: journalists.
 According to their results, female journalists and TV news presenters receive roughly three times as much abuse as their male counterparts (for more information on what Demos considers “offensive,” check the press release).

-This information is hardly surprising when you look at the female journalists who come forward about their negative experiences in the field, which range anywhere from sexual advances and remarks to death threats and doxxing.
+This information is hardly surprising when you look at the female journalists who come forward about their negative experiences in the field, which range anywhere from sexual advances and remarks to death threats and doxing.

-Jessica Misener, a former music journalist, detailed one such experience in a
+Jessica Misener, a former music journalist, detailed one such experience in a Buzzfeed interview, stating:

 “…the most blatant ad hominem attack I got was when I published an article on Jack White’s view of women on The Atlantic.
 I got a few informed critiques of my argument, which I welcomed and appreciated.
 But most of the comments section quickly devolved into a scathing bashing of the headshot of me that ran with my byline: “By the looks of you, you should be writing about Maroon 5 instead,” and predictable comments about how I was both a “feminazi” and a “cold bitch who just needs to get laid.”